exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 In the example above, `PARALLELISM` property value is set to `nproc()` which returns the number of physical data nodes in the cluster.
 Thus, the storage extension starts `nproc()` many parallel importer processes.
-The total number of files are distributed among these processes in a round-robin fashion and each process imports data from their own set of files.
+The total number of files is distributed among these processes in a round-robin fashion and each process imports data from their own set of files.

 However, you can increase the parallelism by multiplying it with a number.
 For